Family Partner Eli Schenkel

 Milestones She became the first female fencer representing Canada to finish on the podium in foil at a grand prix by placing third at the 2018 event in Shanghai, People's Republic of China.
 (SportsDeskOnline, 09 Jul 2018; fencing.ca, 22 May 2018)

-In October 2020 she launched her own online clothing store.
-She has also worked as a coach at the Toronto Fencing Center in Ontario, Canada.
-(Facebook profile, 08 Oct 2020; LinkedIn profile, 01 Sep 2020)
+In October 2020 she launched Lennygarb, a clothing company featuring her own designs on Canadian-made and up-cycled pieces of clothing.
+She has also worked as a coach at the Toronto Fencing Centre in Ontario, Canada. (olympic.ca, 23 Jul 2021 Facebook profile, 08 Oct 2020; LinkedIn profile, 01 Sep 2020)

 She began eating a vegan diet at age 12.
 Her fencing coach at the time required her to submit blood work to prove she was getting the nutrients necessary to train and compete.
 "I feel like if anything [a vegan diet] helps me because you have to be super aware all the time of what you're eating, you can't just pig out on a random thing placed in front of you.
 I think that's a good way to be if you're vegan or not.
 Better still, on this diet I always found I had more energy." (thelantern.com, 25 Oct 2017)